Crowbar-DEV/VulkanRenderC/README.md

 # VulkanRenderC
-Learning vulkan in plain, beautiful(well not my code), C.
+Learning vulkan in plain, beautiful(well not my code), C. I am currently working on rewriting this in c++ bc this implementation wont work on windows

 # Build
 Currently I build through vscode on my laptop running arch linux.
 I need to get around to building for windows